Pete-Hall/to-do-list/README.md

 ## Tasks
 - [x] create folder/file structure
 - [x] npm init --y, npm install express, npm install pg
-- [ ] CREATE - add the ability to add a task to the database
+- [x] CREATE - add the ability to add a task to the database
+- [ ] READ - add the ability to display tasks from the database onto the DOM